 Unsurpassed pastoral care

 At St Mary’s our students’ well-being is as important as academic achievement.
 We know that a happy child is a successful child and we actively promote an environment where your daughter will thrive.
 We foster positive relationships amongst the year groups as well as throughout the School.
 Pastoral care is provided by the Form Tutor as well as the Deputy Head but the girls know that it is in fact the collective responsibility of the whole School.

 On average we have class sizes of 16, and there are three classes per year group.
 This unique environment ensures that your daughter will be well known by her teachers and that there is smooth transition as she progresses through the academic years.
 There is no scope to coast in our School; your daughter will be challenged when necessary and additional support whenever it is required.

 Easy integration into the senior school

 Whether your daughter joins us from the Prep Department or one of our many feeder schools, she will integrate quickly into the Senior School.
-In Years 7 and 8, girls are in vertical Tutor groups for pastoral purposes which means that our new girls benefit from the support and advice of the older girls, and in turn the older girls have the opportunity to develop leadership and mentoring skills.
+Our new girls benefit from the support and advice of the older girls, and in turn the older girls have the opportunity to develop leadership and mentoring skills.